Grey-Wind/Better-Real-ESRGAN/README.md

 # Language

-This software only have two language:Chinese and English
+This software only have two language:Chinese and English.(Default language is English)

 If you want to add other languages, please write an issue.